fstnetwork/avalon-besu-wrapper/README.md

   - A smart contract which will invoke the function **`workOrderSubmit`** in the Workorder Registry
 - Workorder Registry
   - The smart contract provided by Avalon, which receives workorder requests and notifies the blockchain with the workorder status after the workorder is completed by offchain workloads
+  - Please refer to `./src/contracts/WOR.sol`, the default smart contract used by avalon besu blockchain connector

 ### Code example